-This year, Saskatchewan hosted the 41st annual meeting of the Canadian Council of Legislative Auditors (CCOLA) in Regina, from August 25 to 27, 2013.
-This annual gathering has, for a number of years, been held jointly with the annual conference of the Canadian Council of Public Accounts Committees.
-It brings together legislative auditors and members of the Standing Committees on Public Accounts from the federal government and the provinces and territories, and provides a useful forum for sharing ideas and exchanging information.
+This year, Manitoba hosted the 43rd annual meeting of the Canadian Council of Legislative Auditors (CCOLA) in Winnipeg from August 23 to 25, 2015.
+This annual gathering is held jointly with the annual conference of the Canadian Council of Public Accounts Committees.
+It brings together legislative auditors and members of the Standing Committees on Public Accounts from the federal government and the provinces and territories, and provides a very useful forum for sharing ideas and exchanging information.